Learn how to renew or replace your Commercial Driver License (CDL) if you lost yours or when it’s time to renew.

 You must renew at a driver license office if you:

-- Are upgrading to a higher class, adding and/or removing endorsements or restrictions
+- Are upgrading to a higher class, adding and/or removing endorsements or restrictions.

-- Are renewing with hazardous material endorsement (HME)
+- Are renewing with hazardous material endorsement (HME).

-- Have a non-domicile CDL or need to provide Lawful Permanent Residency or U.S. Citizenship documents
+- Need to provide Lawful Permanent Residency or U.S. Citizenship documents.

 Renew your Hazardous Material Endorsement

-- Pass a knowledge test.
-Training must be on record before taking the test.
+- If you have never had an HME, training must be on your record before taking the test.

 Don't wait to renew!